 - Landscape Architecture

 Processing Power - GIS files can be HUGE.
 Sometimes they are in the GB range.
 So, you better have the processing power to chew through those large files.
-Also, if you file contains layers, the processing power needed increases exponentially.
+Also, if your file contains layers, the processing power needed increases exponentially.
 Pro-Tip: It is a good idea to flatten layered files before printing using an application like Adobe or Bluebeam Revu.
-This will greatly speed up the pre-printing processing time and will reduce the chances of mistakes.
+This will significantly speed up the pre-printing processing time and will reduce the chances of mistakes.

 - Posters for sales, rebates, and special offers